Applying and Admissions

 Can I request to defer my acceptance?

-Deferrals are not granted for the I/O Psychology program.
+No deferrals are granted in the I/O Psychology program.

 What is the most important element of the application?

 There is no specific part of the application that carries the most weight.
-Good grades and high GRE scores are both important in the admissions process.
+Good grades and program fit as described in your statement of purpose are important in the admissions process.
 Any research or employment in the psychology field also improves an application.
 We consider all parts of your application.

 Do early applications receive priority?